heyoka/faxe-docs/docs/dfs_script_language/index.md

         No data since {{"datetime"}} on topic 'ttgw/energy', last value was {{"val"}}.
         >>>)
 ```
+Note: We use double quotes to reference a field in the current data_item.

 Here the values for `datetime` and `val` will be taken from the current data_point in the email node.

+If a field used in a text_template is not present in the current data_point, the string 'undefined' will be used.